Colleyville Heritage Winter Invitational

 If there is any discrimination, racism, sexism, or homophobia in round, I will tank speaks and hand the L. Be nice to each other and do not create a hostile environment, we want a fun debate :)

-Hello, I am a traditional lay judge.
-I will understand you better if there is absolutely no spreading.
-I do not understand a lot of debate jargon.
-Generally speaking, be respectful to your opponent, and remember, this a professional round so treat it as such!
+Hello, I am a parent judge.
+I will understand you better if, regardless of your event, you speak loud, slowly, and clearly.
+Generally speaking, be respectful to your fellow competitors, and remember, this a professional round so treat it as such!